-

 Premier League, LaLiga and Ligue 1 action arrived first, with those three competitions all getting started on Friday August 15.

-There was one week longer to wait before Serie A and the Bundesliga start, but the kick-off for those two competitions has now also arrived, with Bayern Munich opening the campaign in Germany against RB Leipzig on August 22.
+There was one week longer to wait before Serie A and the Bundesliga start, but the kick-off for those two competitions arrived soon after, with Bayern Munich opening the campaign in Germany against RB Leipzig on August 22.

 That gave Kane an early chance to make his mark on the continental scoring standings, knowing key rivals like Haaland were already well up and running.

-Haaland is already among the early leaders in this season’s scoring standings after scoring twice when Manchester City thumped Wolves 4-0 at Molineux in the Premier League.
+Haaland was immediately among the early leaders in this season’s scoring standings after scoring twice when Manchester City thumped Wolves 4-0 at Molineux in the Premier League.
 That performance was an early statement after he was beaten in England's Golden Boot race last season, ending a run of two straight successes.

 Mohamed Salah also got off the mark swiftly as he scored a late goal to clinch Liverpool's dramatic 4-2 home win over Bournemouth on the Premier League's opening night.
-His last-gasp MD4 penalty against Burnley kept him in touch with the early leaders.
+His last-gasp MD4 penalty against Burnley kept him in touch with the early leaders, but a dry run of form after that means he is sitting well off the pace as things stand.

 Lamine Yamal was a goalscorer when Barcelona won 3-0 at Mallorca in LaLiga, scoring with a magnificent effort into the top corner, having earlier set up a header for Raphinha.